underscoreio/underscoreio/src/html/_posts/2015-08-23-slick-getresults.md

   sql""" SELECT "id", "email" FROM "users" """.as[Long :: String :: HNil]
 ~~~

-Here we are using a shapeless `HList` to represent a row as a `Long :: String :: HNil`.
+Here we are using a shapeless `HList` to represent a row as `Long :: String :: HNil`.
 We can do that via the [slickless] library, which was introduced in a [recent post][slickless-announce].

 When we run this query we'll get back a `Seq[Long :: String :: HNil]`.
 But there's a catch: we need to provide Slick with an instance of `GetResult[Long :: String :: HNil]`.
 This tells Slick how to map from our query columns ("id" and "email") into that `HList` structure.